 City of Jacksonville and JEA Septic Tank Phase Out Program

-The City of Jacksonville in partnership with JEA are working together to improve the quality of life in our communities with the Septic Tank Phase Out program initiative!
-We are well on our way with this exciting and transformative project to eliminate existing septic systems, thus reducing the amount of harmful nutrients that often find their way into the St. Johns River and other local waterways.
+The City of Jacksonville and JEA are continuing our partnership to improve the quality of life in our communities with the Septic Tank Phase Out program!
+The purpose of this exciting and transformative project to eliminate existing septic systems, thus reducing the amount of harmful nutrients that often find their way into the St. Johns River and other local waterways.

 The program was approved by the Jacksonville City Council on August 23, 2016 and involves installation of new water and sewer services in designated areas of our community.
-The neighborhoods listed below are the first three (3) proposed areas based on community needs and abandoning of septic tanks having a positive environmental impact to our waterways.
+The neighborhoods listed below are the first five (5) areas based on community needs and abandoning of septic tanks having a positive environmental impact to our waterways.
 Click on the neighborhood name to learn more about our work in these areas.

 Innovative Wastewater Treatment Program (IWTP)